emharthi/Data-Analysis-2-Project/README.md

 - Python code implementing the Naive Bayes text classifier.
 - A short report explaining the text preprocessing, model performance, and insights gained from the analysis.

+*The project outcomes, including code and reports, will be hosted on this Repositorie.*